KCL-BMEIS/OOP/week6B.md

 .explain-bottomright[
 ... but the angle needs to be adjustable at run-time
 - we do *not* declare it `const`
-- we provide a 'getter' method to allow it to be specified ]
+- we provide a 'setter' method to allow it to be specified ]

 ---